VinodharajanOrg/dyad_web_backend/README.md

 # 6. Access the application
 # Frontend: https://${SERVER_IP}
 # API Docs: https://${SERVER_IP}/api-docs

+# 7. Login to the application
+# Username: vibe-admin
+# Password: vibe-admin
 ```

 The application should now be running and accessible.